Coletz/eggoid/README.md

 ## Groupie

-Groupie will help you editing View�s attribute/listener for more views at once Usage is really simple:
+Groupie will help you editing View's attribute/listener for more views at once Usage is really simple:
 `Groupie(view1, view2, viewN).setOnClickListener(..)`
 or